SomeRandomPerson4/mast/README.md

 Please send PRs (Pull requests) for any larger changes so staff can look at them.

 TeX includes a bunch of junk whenever you compile so PLEASE make sure your gitignore is correct, it should absolutely not contain any latexmk files or whatever

+# Quote suggestions

+Even if you know how to PR, please submit all quote suggestions as issues.
+Something of the form

+	CQV Perspectives "abcde"

+will work.
+Please tag all such issues as quotes.

+# Missing solutions or diagrams

+You do not need to send an issue for every problem without a solution, but if you feel like it's a problem that particularly needs one, please submit an issue.
+Please tag as "No solution."

+You are encouraged to write the solution if you can.

+The same applies for diagrams.